Home/docs/Vision

 Open participation

-Anyone can participate with a phone, subject to rule-based eligibility (e.g., Proof of Human) and successful participation checks.
+Anyone can participate with a phone, subject to rule-based eligibility (for example, Proof of Human) and successful participation checks.
+Rewards can rise, fall, or approach zero.
+They depend on participation and market conditions, not promises.

 How it works